Skip to main content

 Ten Commandments, display of on state property and at public schools, authorized, const. amend.

-The proposed amendment would also provide that every person would be at liberty to worship according to his or her own conscience and that no person would be compelled to attend or support a place of worship or a minister.
+• Every person shall be at liberty to worship according to the dictates of his or her own conscience; no one shall be compelled to attend or contribute to the erection or support of any place of worship or to pay for a minister.

-The proposed amendment would also provide that the civil and political rights, privileges, and capacities of no person may be diminished or enlarged on account of his or her religious beliefs.
+• The civil and political rights, privileges, and capacities of no person shall be diminished or enlarged on account of religious beliefs.

-The proposed amendment would prohibit the expenditure of public funds in defense of the constitutionality of this amendment.
+• No public funds may be expended in defense of the constitutionality of this amendment.

 Subjects